wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 2. If there's a problem, consider increasing memory limits for the host server.

-## Step 6: Find Data Delays Caused by Data Pipeline Issues
+## Step 6: Understand Data Delays Inherent to Your Data Pipeline

 If your data travels through a pipeline before reaching the Wavefront proxy or before being direct ingested to the Wavefront service, the pipeline itself can introduce delays to the ingestion process.